8 Social Skills for Kids: The Secret to Making Friends Easily

 Teach others how to share.
 Help your young child devise a solution, such as providing an alternative, if they don’t always want to share.
 For example, you might say, “I’m playing with the blue car right now, but here’s a fire truck you can use, and we can play together.”

-When your kids contribute on their own, compliment them.
+When your kids contribute on their own, be sure to compliment them.
 Tell your kids they made a good decision when you witness them sharing!
 “I like how you shared with your brother by letting him hold your bear for a while,” someone may say.
 It will hasten his ability to fall asleep when he settles down for his nap.

 Better healthy Communication